Vectorworks/developer-scripting/Function Reference/Functions/Concat.md

 |txt|DYNARRAY[] of CHAR|   |

 ## Remarks
-[[User:CBM-c-|_c_]], 2015.05.23: You can use [Concat](Concat.md) to convert numbers to strings, but it uses exclusively a dot "." as symbol for the decimal marker, it outputs the number as seen from inside VS. See the table below for a list of routines formatting according to your system's settings.
+*_c_*, 2015.05.23: You can use [Concat](Concat.md) to convert numbers to strings, but it uses exclusively a dot "." as symbol for the decimal marker, it outputs the number as seen from inside VS. See the table below for a list of routines formatting according to your system's settings.

 **Decimal marker symbol usage**